DoctorBud/SmartdownBlogStarter/_posts/2020-02-02-WelcomeToMyBlog.md

 {% raw %}

-## Welcome to My Multi-Target Smartdown-enabled Blog
+## Welcome to My Smartdown-enabled Blog

-~~This is published via `publish_jekyll.sh`, where the site source is deployed to GitHub and `jekyll` is applied there.~~

-This is published via `publish.sh`, where the site source processed by `jekyll` and the output `_site` is deployed to GitHub.

 This is the first post in this example Blog.